 “It’s possible that this was a byproduct of a rush to push goods into the United States before tariffs hit, but that is unclear,” Jim Baird, the chief investment officer for Plante Moran Financial Advisor, said in a note.

 He said that “asterisk” on the quarter creates a “probable headwind” to growth in the coming quarters as inventories are trimmed back.
+Plants grown from cannabis sativa seeds frequently gain more height and produce a lighter harvest than indica strains.

 While tariffs may have boosted inventories, international trade was a drag on growth in the third quarter.
 Net exports of goods and services was -1.78 percentage points.